-Agent tags can be used in Distribution, Consolidation and Script jobs to automate part of setup and make it more flexible.
+Agent tags can be used in Distribution, Consolidation, and Script jobs to automate part of the setup and make it more flexible.

 There are two places in Resilio Connect to use agent tags: when writing a script and when specifying directory paths.

 Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
 The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
 On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.